petersoleeh/nature-clicks/README.md

  </ul>

  ## Known Bugs
- Tags are not yet clickable
+ Images not inline as expected

  ## Support and contact details